How to fix Windows runtime errors

-If your issue persists it is possible that the program, utility or game causing the runtime error may have issues.
+If your issue persists the program, utility, or game causing the runtime error may have issues.
 Verify through the developer's website that all available updates or patches are downloaded and applied.

 Add-on, plug-in, or other extra software

 Many runtime errors are also caused by other add-ons, plug-ins, or other extra software that has been installed onto the computer and is associated with the program generating the error.
 If you have any extra software installed that is associated with the program generating the error make sure there are no available updates for the programs and try uninstalling each of them to verify they're not the cause of your issue.

-Because computer viruses are capable of tampering with the system settings or memory it is possible for a computer virus to generate a runtime error.
+Because computer viruses and malware can tamper with the system settings or memory it can cause a runtime error.
 If you are currently running a virus protection program on your computer ensure it has the latest updated patch or .dat file.

 If you do not have a computer virus protection program, we recommend one be purchased or that a demo be temporarily downloaded to scan your computer hard drive for viruses.

-Finally, if you have followed all of the above recommendations, it is possible that you may be encountering a hardware or memory related issue.
+Finally, if you have followed all of the above recommendations and are still getting runtime errors, you may be encountering a hardware or memory related issue.
 We recommend you first contact the developer of the program causing the issue for any possible solutions.
 If no solutions are found, we recommend you contact the computer or motherboard manufacturer for additional recommendations or service.

 Below is a listing of Microsoft Windows and Windows software runtime error codes and related Runtime error messages.
 If you're encountering one of the below runtime error codes and have a matching runtime error message see the associated additional information column for causes and information about that runtime.

 |Code||Runtime error||Additional information|